Jimmy Butler NBA Playoffs Player Props: Heat vs. Knicks

-Jimmy Butler and his Miami Heat teammates face the New York Knicks in the 2023 NBA Playoffs, at 3:30 PM ET on Saturday.
+The Miami Heat, Jimmy Butler included, will play at 7:30 PM on Monday against the New York Knicks in the 2023 NBA Playoffs.

-With prop bets available for Butler, let's look at some stats and trends to assist you in making good selections.
+If you'd like to make predictions on Butler's performance, we look at his available prop bets, using stats and trends, below.

 Jimmy Butler Prop Bets vs. the Knicks